cfgjc24/Team-3/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+Technologies:
+Next.js – Server-side rendering, routing, and React framework.
+React – The JavaScript library used to build the user interface.
+TypeScript – TypeScript is used to add static typing to your JavaScript code, improving code quality and developer experience.
+Tailwind CSS – A utility-first CSS framework for styling your components.
+CSS Modules – For component-based styling.
+Node.js – The runtime environment for building and running JavaScript applications.
+Shad - A UI component library used for design elements.
+ExpressJS - Backend framework for building the server-side API.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: